code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 ---
 title: "D2: like Mermaid, but better.
-Syntax, installation, and practical usage tips."
+Syntax, installation, and practical usage tips"
 date: 2025-01-20
 url: /architecture-notes/d2-diagrams
 draft: false
 categories:
  - Code and Architecture Notes
 tags:
  - Software Architecture
+ - Tools
+ - D2
 toc: true
 summary: "D2 is an open-source tool to design architectural layouts using a declarative syntax.
 It's a textual format, which can also be stored under source control.
 Let's see how it works, how you can install it, and some practical usage tips."
 images:
  - /architecture-notes/d2-diagrams/featuredImage.png
 keywords:
  - software-architecture
  - d2
  - mermaid
  - diagramming
  - system-design
  - diagram-as-a-code
  - tool
 ---

 When defining the architecture of a system, I believe in the adage that says that «A picture is worth a thousand words».